kiali/kiali.io/content/en/docs/Features/details.md

 _kiali.io/dashboards_ is a comma-separated list of dashboard names that Kiali will look for.
 Each name in the list must match the name of a built-in dashboard or the name of a custom dashboard as defined in the Kial CR's `spec.custom_dashboards`.

-=== Built-in dashboards
+### Built-in dashboards

 Kiali comes with a set of built-in dashboards for various runtimes.

-==== Go
+#### Go

 Contains metrics such as the number of threads, goroutines, and heap usage.
-The expected metrics are provided by the link:https://prometheus.io/docs/guides/go-application/[Prometheus Go client].
+The expected metrics are provided by the [Prometheus Go client](https://prometheus.io/docs/guides/go-application/).

 Example to expose built-in Go metrics: